-34 of the world’s top authors, all appearing live on stage to tell you the unbiased, accurate, scientifically proven truth about health, nutrition, the food system, the medical system and the environment.
+32 of the world’s top authors, telling you the unbiased, accurate, scientifically proven truth about health, nutrition, the food system, the medical system and the environment.

 Learn The Truth About Health, Nutrition and Healthy Lifestyle so you can avoid being part of these statistics

 A new report has looked at worldwide obesity rate trends over the past four decades, and it found that obesity in children and teenagers is 10 times higher now than it was in 1975

 Chronic Health Condition